-The Child and Dependent Care Credit won’t cover all your childcare costs.
-You can claim a credit on a percentage of your total care expenses.
-You will need to have records of your payments toward the care.
+The child and dependent care credit doesn’t cover all your childcare costs.
+You can claim a credit on a percentage of your total care expenses, up to a certain amount.
+So, make sure you keep records of your payments toward the care.

 Once you determine the care costs you want to claim, you take a percentage of that amount.
 The credit is between 20% and 35% of your allowable expenses.
 The percentage you receive depends on your adjusted gross income.

 If your AGI is below $15,000, you get the full 35%.
 That means that if you had $3,000 of care expenses for your child, you would receive a $1,050 credit.
 The largest credit you can get is $1,050.

 The percentage you get drops by 1% for every extra $2,000 of income.
 It continues to lessen until the income reaches 20%, or $43,000.
 That means that if your income is $43,000, you get 20%.
 If you had $3,000 of care expenses for your child, you would receive $600.

 The child and dependent care credit is non-refundable.
 The credit can take your tax bill to zero, meaning you don’t owe any taxes.
 But, you cannot receive the leftover amount of the credit as a refund.
 Let’s say you owe $700 in taxes and you get a credit of $1,000.
 You can use the credit to erase your tax liability.
 But, you do not receive a refund for the remaining amount of $300 ($1,000 -$700).

 Wait … What happened to the 2021 changes to the credit?